gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

   * set "drive button 3" "turn" to -1

 ### How to use:
-Press button A on the keyfob to toggle between car control and remote control.
-When in remote control mode, press button B to turn right, button C to drive forward, and button D to turn left.
+Press button D0 on the keyfob to toggle between car control and remote control.
+When in remote control mode, press button D1 to turn right, button D2 to drive forward, and button D3 to turn left.

 ---